Personal Health Device Implementation Guide

 Only the entries that are different from the PHD are discussed in the following sections.

 This field states that the device is a PHG.
 There is no code in the list of device types provided by FHIR here that indicates a personal health gateway.
-Instead we use the MDC code that indicates a gateway.
-This entry will be identical for all PHGs following this IG.
-It appears as follows:
+Instead we use the MDC code MDC_MOC_VMS_MDS_AHD that indicates a gateway.

 This property is a list of codes that indicate which Health and Fitness interfaces the PHG has been certified for.
-There is no entry for which Health and Fitness interfaces the PHG supports, so this field is often erroneously populated to indicate support.
+There is no certification body active for this IG, so this entry can be populated with interfaces the PHG supports.

 The property is indicated by the Device.property.type.coding.code having the MDC code "532355".
 The value is a list of valueCodes where the codes come from the ContinuaHFS code system.
 The code system is simple and limited to only eight values at the current time.